Like most industries, the travel business is undergoing a digital transformation.

-Never underestimate the power of calls to generate travel leads.
+Never underestimate the power of calls to generate travel agency leads.
 There’s a reason that 98% of travel companies take bookings over the phone.

 Holiday bookings come with lots of questions and queries meaning you just can’t beat talking directly with a booking agent.

-Both of these options make it easier for customers to call you: web calling by allowing customers to call you through your website, and callback by allowing them to talk to you at a time that is convenient.
+Both of these options make it easier for customers to call you - web calling by allowing customers to call you through your website, and callback by allowing them to talk to you at a time that is convenient.

 Placing a click-to-call button and a call back option on all website pages is a proven way to generate more travel leads.